University of Santo Tomas: Museums and collections

 The Hall of Philippine Religious Images houses images collected from the various provinces of the country.
 Part of its collection includes the largest ivory crucifix ever made in the Philippines, which was controversially featured in the October 2012 issue of National Geographic.

 Other museums include the UST Medicine Museum, Dr. Julieta Hayag-Manchanda UST Anatomy Gallery, and UST Beato Angelico Art Gallery.
 The Anatomy Gallery serves as a showcase of all the teaching materials in anatomy.
 It features thick glass containers that hold dissected specimens for gross anatomy, neuroanatomy, and embryology.

 Publishing

 The UST Publishing House (USTPH) was established in 1996 when the Santo Tomas University Press (STUP) and the UST Printing Office merged.
-The STUP was founded in 1593 by the Dominican priest Francisco de San Jose.
+The STUP was founded as La Imprenta de los Dominicanos de Manila in 1593 by the Dominican priest Francisco de San Jose.
 It is one of the oldest continuing presses in the world today, only next to Cambridge University Press in the United Kingdom.

 The publishing house maintains a bookstore which is located on the ground floor of the UST Main Building.
 Regular publications include The Academia, the international bulletin of university, and The Varsitarian, the student newspaper.